cosmos/cosmos-sdk/rust/DESIGN.md

 64-bits is probably sufficient for uniqueness, although there could theoretically be collisions if we had to resolve such IDs globally rather than scoped to a specific module.
 This could maybe, someday be an issue if we have first-class modules.
 However, the current implementation doesn't have first-class modules, and we may try to avoid them, so this isn't currently an issue.

+**Design Questions**
+* How much does the hypervisor layer actually need to be aware of message selectors?
+Or should this simply be part of the opaque message packet?
+* Do we need to encode the volatility of a call in the message selector in such a way that the hypervisor can enforce it?
+Probably yes, because otherwise it would be valid for one handler to call a "readonly" handler that _actually_ modifies state.
+Encoding the expected volatility in the message packet makes this a runtime error rather than allowing state to be modified unexpectedly.
+* What about protected routes?
+For instance the `on_create` method of a handler should only be called by the hypervisor account.
+Message pre- and post-handlers are a similar case.
+Callback hooks should only be called by the handler expected to call them.
+Is this something that the hypervisor should enforce through some list of allowed message selectors for an account?
+Or should handlers be 100% responsible for dealing with this by checking the caller ID?
+Likely there will always be cases where handlers need to check the caller for some hook-like things so we should make sure there is good first-class support for checking callers.
+But for routes that really only the hypervisor should call (`on_create`, `on_upgrade`, pre- and post-handlers), it would be more ideal to have some way to enforce this at the hypervisor level, maybe through some protected route flag in the message selector.

 ## Resolving Accounts IDs

 Let's define a first-class module as a handler which: